Hover over the icon to discover more!

 London’s famous clock tower chimed for the first time on 11th July 1859.

-Our amazing 2023 route passed London's most iconic landmarks.
-Runners were treated to fabulous views of Big Ben, Tower Bridge, the Shard and the London Eye to name a few.
+Our amazing 2026 will pass London's most iconic landmarks.
+Participants will be treated to fabulous views of Big Ben, Tower Bridge, the Shard and the London Eye to name a few.